tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 {% include embed/youtube.html id='LXA7zXVz8A4' %}
 _Credit: River's Educational Channel_

-In summary, they attempt to create a bot in the game the FPS (First Person Shooter) game Valorant with computer vision.
+In summary, they attempt to create a bot in  the FPS (First Person Shooter) game Valorant with computer vision.
 [YOLO (You Only Look Once)](https://docs.ultralytics.com/) from Ultralytics was used for object detection.
-Usually training vision models would require vast amounts of labelled and annotated images.
+Usually training vision models would require vast amounts of labeled and annotated images.
 YOLO utilises **transfer learning** to solve this; by providing a model that was pre-trained on a large, general dataset, the heavy lifting has been done as the model understands images now just requiring fine-tuning for specific images greatly reducing the training time.
-To fine-tune the model, a dataset of appropriately labelled and annotated images is needed.
+To fine-tune the model, a dataset of appropriately labeled and annotated images is needed.

-In the video the YOLO model is able to detect opponents on screen in real-time though although it failed to detect characters that were extremely close-up.
+In the video the YOLO model is able to detect opponents on screen in real-time, though it failed to detect characters that were extremely close-up.
 This is not a common occurrence under normal gameplay and therefore there were no examples of it provided in the dataset.
 The issue with Valorant, a 3D tactical shooter, is that objects can be viewed from any angle or distance and finding numerous examples at these varying angles and distances can be tough.

-In a 2D fighters such as Guilty Gear -Strive-, the camera is at a static angle and distance away from the characters, only panning left and right alleviating this issue entirely.
+In a 2D fighter such as Guilty Gear -Strive-, the camera is at a static angle and distance away from the characters, only panning left and right alleviating this issue entirely.
 YOLO seems like an ideal choice for my purposes.
 All that is needed is a dataset.
 Unfortunately there is no existing dataset for _Guilty Gear -Strive-_, so I'll need to obtain frames from gameplay footage and annotate them myself using the tool [labelimg](https://github.com/HumanSignal/labelImg).

 ###  Data Annotation - My Nightmare